Lamprolite/Lamprolite.github.io/index.md

 ---

 <p>
   Welcome!
-An Earth Science teacher of Pusan Metropolitan City Office Of Education and Ph.D student of Department of Earth Sceince at Pusan National UniversityThis site </a>.
+  An Earth Science teacher of Pusan Metropolitan City Office Of Education and Ph.D student of Department of Earth Sceince at Pusan National UniversityThis site.
 </p>

 <p>